 - Hey!
-Pikmin introduces the Large Splurchins, rotund, purple and, according to the S.S Dolphin, mindless urchins that can be found floating in underwater levels.
+Pikmin: Large Splurchins are rotund, purple and, according to the S.S Dolphin, mindless urchins that can be found floating in underwater levels.
 Those creatures will impede Olimar's way and harm everything that touches them.

 - Gordos, some of the regular Kirby baddies, give very strong vibes of this trope.
 The completely invincible enemies are urchin-like monsters (though their spikes are arranged on a perfectly circular pattern leaving their faces and their backs smooth) which can be found not only in water but on land as well.

 - The Legend of Zelda: Link's Awakening uses sea urchins to block paths in Toronbo Shores.
 While they deal damage to Link on mere contact, they can easily be defeated with a sword.

 - In Octogeddon, Ursula the Urchin is an animal buddy which can fire a flurry of spikes all around her, damaging every enemy they strike.